shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/dynamic_filesystem_configuration.md

 ![Python app](../../../../images/toolkit/learning-resources/guides/dynamic_filesystem_configuration/4_enable_entity.png)

 Doing this makes that custom entity active in Shotgun and gives it the display name *Set*.
 Essentially you are creating an alias for the custom entity because the system name of the entity remains `CustomEntity01`.
-In this example, `CustomEntity01` is used for the settings; you might be using a different custom entity.
+In this example, we're using `CustomEntity01`; you might use a different custom entity.

 {% include info title="Note:" content="Remember the system name of the custom entity you chose." %}